 The movie industry already thought about this issue and came up with UltraViolet as a solution.
 Hollywood studios wanted to promote competition among video services by diminishing their ability to lock consumers into their platforms.
 UltraViolet achieved this not by eliminating DRM (which all Hollywood consumer digital video products use in some form) but through a DRM interoperability scheme.
 For example, if you bought an UltraViolet-approved movie from one retailer (say, on DVD or Blu-ray), then you can get it as a digital download or stream from the same or another UltraViolet-participating retailer.
 The system requires that all products use one of several approved DRMs, and the rights locker stores a decryption key that any UltraViolet-approved DRM can use.

 Yet UltraViolet hasn’t been a great success, in part because the diminished lock-in opportunities don’t make it attractive to retailers.
-Not all of the major Hollywood studios support it (Disney has a competing system called Disney Movies Anywhere).
-The only big-name service that supports it is Walmart’s VUDU, although some physical video products that are available at any retailer, such as this Blu-ray set, come with UltraViolet digital redemption coupons in the package.
+Not all of the major Hollywood studios support it.
+The only big-name retail service that supports it is Walmart’s VUDU, although some physical video products that are available at any retailer, such as this Blu-ray set, come with UltraViolet digital redemption coupons in the package.

 The obvious alternative to a complex scheme like UltraViolet in promoting cross-retailer interoperability is to eliminate DRM altogether.
 This might make it logistically easier and cheaper for retailers to offer P+E bundling (and would be good for users, of course) but it would also reduce retailer incentives.